india-ultimate/hub/README.md

 <!-- All the content from about:start to about:end appears in the About page -->
 <!-- about:start -->

-This is UPAI's membership and payment management portal
+This is India ultimate's Membership and Payment Management Portal

 The site is built using [Django](https://www.djangoproject.com/), [Django Ninja](https://django-ninja.rest-framework.com/) and